High-speed rail in Indonesia: History and development

-Both Japan and China have expressed their interest in the high speed rail projects in Indonesia.
-Previously, both countries had carried out comprehensive studies for a project for the Jakarta–Bandung section (142.8 km).
+Both Japan and China expressed their interest in the high-speed rail projects in Indonesia.
+Previously, both countries had carried out comprehensive studies into a project for the Jakarta–Bandung section (142.8 km).
 Only the Japanese International Cooperation Agency (JICA), had issued a study for a project extending to Surabaya (730 km).
 The Indonesian HSR bid marked a rivalry between Japan and China in their competition for Asian infrastructure projects.